NameRead — never mispronounce a name again

 Moment C — Hand-offs / new speakers

-Opportunity: Host-led prompt (“say everyone’s name”) to reset tone.
+Opportunity: Optional host prompt (“say everyone’s name”) to reset tone.

 Framing the Opportunity